 International students on F-1 visas often find it stressful to study abroad as there are large costs involved.
 These essential costs include tuition and boarding.
 Fortunately, if you are a student in the U.S. on an F-1 visa, you aren’t stuck.
-There are lenders in the U.S. who offer student loans to international students to help out when things get sticky.
+There are lenders in the U.S. who offer loans to nonresidents as well as international students to help out when things get sticky.

 What is an F-1 Visa?